RazBiz/Stock_Ticker_Monitoring/README.md

 # Stock_Ticker_Monitoring
 This project is to monitor stock ticker symbols in yahoo finance

+## Database requirements
+In order to deploy the project, following are required
+a. mysql:latest
+b. redis

+## Important Note
-Important Note: please use a gmail account with app password created.
+Please use a gmail account with app password created.
 Create an app password for the project and add account details along with app password to .env

-In order to deploy the project, following are required a. mysql:latest b. redis

-#To run:
+## To run:
 create .env variable with respective server/password details. in SQL create database stock_ticker create python 3.9 environment